Mascoutin Valley State Trail: Ripon to Berlin (West)

 Map of trailheads and addresses along this section of the trail.

-Ripon was founded in 1849 and named after the city in Yorkshire, England.
-Ripon was home to the Wisconsin Phalanx, a 19th century socialist commune.
-Several of their historic buildings still remain.
-The city is also home to Ripon College, a small liberal arts school founded in 1851.
+Ripon was founded in 1849 and named for the city in Yorkshire, England.
+It was home to the Wisconsin Phalanx, a 19th century socialist commune.
+Several of their buildings still remain.
+The city is home to Ripon College, a liberal arts school founded in 1851.
 Ripon is reported to be the birthplace of the Republican Party, when 30 adversaries of the Kansas–Nebraska Act met at a schoolhouse in March 1854 to organize a political party opposing slavery.
-The little schoolhouse where they met is now a local museum, that is worth the visit.
+The schoolhouse where they met is now a local museum that is worth the visit.

 Before or after a ride on the trail, cyclists may want to visit Ripon’s historic downtown district.
-There are several establishments there worth frequenting.
+Some establishments are worth frequenting.
 Knuth Brewing Company is set in a beautifully restored building, and features a beer hall and restaurant.
-J’s BBQ is also in downtown Ripon.
-This barbecue restaurant offers tasty comfort food, and the wet brisket is highly recommended.
+J’s BBQ is a barbecue restaurant offering tasty comfort food.
+The wet brisket is highly recommended.

 Trail ridden and documented in November, 2020.